Mahi/EasyPlayer/README.md

         # Actually, allow awp and deagle too
         player.restrictions -= {'weapon_awp', 'weapon_deagle'}

+### How to install and use?
+To install `EasyPlayer` on your server with [Source.Python][sp] installed, simply drag and drop the `easyplayer.py` module into your `../addons/source-python/packages/custom/` directory, and restart your game server.
+To use `EasyPlayer` in your plugins, simply import it using `from easyplayer import EasyPlayer`.
+You can now either subclass your own player class from it, or use it as-is in your code.
+You can also use `from easyplayer import PlayerEffect` to create custom player effects for your subclasses.
+You should study the `easyplayer` module's content to learn more about how `PlayerEffect`'s work.

 ### Final words
 Keep in mind that `EasyPlayer` is still in beta, and might contain some bugs.